 What this group is about

-[Note: This is not specifically a paleo diet group!
-But, yes, that is one topic which may come up from time to time.
+[Note: This is not a paleo diet group, though yes, that is one topic which may come up from time to time.
 Please read the description below.]

 Interested in the ways of hunter-gatherers?
 Think you'd like to feel more connected to the earth, at one with the rest of the natural world?
 Feel the costs of civilization may outweigh the benefits?

 Do you suspect that, for the sake of life on earth and human well being, the future for humanity should and in fact might see a return to hunting and gathering?
 Interested in activities designed to help shed some of the domestication civilization has forced on us?
 Then this is your group!

 That's the gist!
 The rest is detail with an important section on who might not be a good fit for the group.

 Okay, so almost everyone who read the bit above shook their heads and moved on. :-/ If you're still reading…

 Nearly all of human history occurred prior to the advent of agriculture.
 For all that time, our ancestors lived as hunter-gatherers.
 The oldest human societies today (e.g., the Ju/’hoansi, the Hadza…) trace their ancestry straight back to the pleistocene, and a few members of some groups still live as hunter-gatherers, practicing little or no purposeful plant cultivation.
 This is a group for anyone interested in the the lifeways of such people, past and present, in deepening their connection to the earth, and in looking toward a future beyond civilization.
 Perhaps you've pondered the idea of somehow undoing some of the "domestication" that comes from living in civilization (i.e., rewilding** yourself), getting in touch with what it's like to live as an integral part of the natural world, or perhaps learning some aboriginal living skills.
 If so, you know how few of us there are!
 Hence this group.